geekgreg/amethyst/content/Articles/Doctrine.md

 * Doctrines can change, be updated, expire, etc.
 * Doctrines can apply only temporarily, or to certain people.

+### Benefits:

+* This eliminates the urge to differentiate between doctrine and policy.
+* If used responsibly, we can differentiate between teachings of individuals and teachings of the church.
+* Since it's ALL doctrine, we no longer need to ask if it's "official" or not, we can just move on to the next step: asking "how am I to act in response to this information?"

+### Problems:

+* We have to think a lot more as we evaluate things we're taught.
+Did your sunday school teacher say polygamy is a requirement for exaltation?
+How about our modern prophets and apostles?
+It's a lot of work.
+* Bigger "shelves."
+We have to accept a lot more often that we just don't know some things for sure and be okay with that.
+Putting answers to that question on hold can be challenging for some.
+* We can no longer comfortably say "it's all true" or "it's all false." *

 ## Why define doctrine this way?

 Most members seem to think of a doctrine as something unchanging, eternal, and true.
 However nowhere in the church do we have any kind of guide to our doctrines.
 What one person insists is doctrine is called speculation by another.
 Where one member sees a temporary church policy, another sees permanance.

 Therefore, if we're going to discuss our doctrines in an impartial way, we have to treat  them all impartially.
 This is the best way to do that without adding emotional or psychological baggage to our search for truth.

 The hope is that we come out of this with the ability to accept all teachings equally, without downplaying some as "mere policy," or opinion.
-But similarly we don't have to take every word said by every prophet ever and try to force it to fit in our over-burdened "Truth Carts."
+But similarly we don't have to take every word said by every prophet ever and try to force it to fit in our over-burdened "[[Truth Cart]]."

 Instead we learn a doctrine, recognize it for what it is, and rather than ask "is this doctrine?? is this true??" ask "how do I need to live?"